 Helsinki’s goal is to be an equal and non-discriminating city that is functional and pleasant for all residents.
 Councils and committees are one important channel for influencing decision-making and a better everyday life.
 You can contact members of the Elderly Citizens Council, the Council on Disability, the Gender Equality Commission and the Non-Discrimination Commission in any matters related their themes.
-You can find the contact information of all of the above and more information about their themes on the Equal Helsinki webpages.
+You can find the contact information of all of the above and more information about their themes on the Human Rights in Helsinki webpages.

 OmaStadi is Helsinki’s way of providing participatory budgeting services.
 In participatory budgeting, the City opens a budget of 8.8 million euros per OmaStadi round to implement the residents’ ideas.
 The OmaStadi process was carried out in Helsinki for the first time in 2018–2019, and the proposals have now been voted on.
 New round began in October 2020.

 Pro Filharmonia ry serves as a link to the Helsinki Philharmonic Orchestra (HPO) and concert audiences, as well as a chance to widen people’s knowledge of classical music.
 The association’s operations also help the orchestra to achieve its own goals as an internationally renowned first-class orchestra.
-You can become a member on the association’s website (in Finnish only).
+You can become a member on the association’s website (mostly in Finnish only).

 Volunteer activities provide you with meaningful projects and memorable experiences.
 The City of Helsinki provides plenty of activities that do not require a long-term commitment and in which you can be involved in a way that suits your own opportunities and life situation.
 Read about volunteer activity opportunities on their new pages.
 For example, you can become a Park Pal – a volunteer working in green spaces, or organise a communal work event.
 Volunteers can work at youth centres, in Child Welfare Services or as Cultural Pals, for example.